DaniTRDev/EzPacker/EzIRBuilder/Syntax.md

 As you can see, the IR is blind about most of the registers.
 In the compiling stage, IRCompiler will be fed with a virtual-register-translate table that will match ``vReg1`` with ``rax``.
-Since this IR is not intended for recompilation on other architectures, is safe to assume that lifted IR will always be compatible with target architecture.
+Since this IR is not intended for recompilation on other architectures, it is safe to assume that lifted IR will always be compatible with target architecture.
 It's also remarkable that, as a safety measure, each IR file defines what architecture was it lift from.

 Another important point is the reserved register ``%stackFrame``, which is defined by the IR and represents the register used to access function's stack frame.
-If it's not available in an architecture, it should be defined as the stack pointer.
+If it's not available in an architecture, it should be defined as the stack pointer or any other volatile memory indicator.

-Lastly, ``.push`` and ``.pop`` instructions might not be present in the target architecture, they will be replaced by ``.stackReserve .... && .mov [stackAddr], value`` and ``.mov place, [stackAddr] && .stackFree ...``.
+Lastly, ``.push`` and ``.pop`` instructions might not be present in the target architecture, they will be replaced by ``.stackReserve .... && .store [stackAddr], value`` and ``.load value, [stackAddr] && .stackFree ...``.

 # Memory Adressing